bigomics/plaid/README.md

 BigOmics Analytics: help@bigomics.ch

-If you like PLAID, please recommend us to your friends, buy us [coffee](https://buymeacoffee.com/bigomics) or brag about PLAID on your social media.
+If you like PLAID, please recommend us to your friends, buy us [coffee](https://buymeacoffee.com/bigomics) and brag about PLAID on your social media.